Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 Step 1: Pruning & Shaping

-If you DON’T do LST, the plant (especially sativas) will simply grow upwards and when it flowers it’ll be a big, fat single stalk or “cola” that looks a little like a Christmas tree.
+If you DON’T do LST, the plant (especially sativas) will simply grow upwards, and when it flowers it’ll be a big, fat single stalk or “cola” that looks like a Christmas tree.
+That’s the last thing you need, if you want a large trichome presence and fat juicy buds.

-That bud may look nice and fat and sexy, but if and when it gets wet outside (mine got hit with some near-monsoon August rains) it’s harder for it to dry out and it can develop the dreaded “bud rot” (botrytis) fungus from the inside-out, which is very hard to spot while it’s still growing.
+That bud may look nice and fat and sexy with a nice trichome presence, but if and when it gets wet outside (mine got hit with some near-monsoon August rains) it’s harder for it to dry out and it can develop the dreaded “bud rot” (botrytis) fungus from the inside-out, which is very hard to spot while it’s still growing.
 This ruins your plant and your month.
 You get to the harvest stage and only then learn that the whole plant is lost.

 With LST, you’re doing your best Mr. Miyagi bonsai training to shape the plant such that it grows outward, not just upwards, and produces MANY colas, instead of just one big bud.
 This will help with airflow and hopefully avoid bud rot, and your yields will be much higher (get it).